Earwax Removal

 The licensed and trained professionals at Hear at Home offer two methods of cerumen removal: irrigation and manual removal.

-Earigator: A Safe, Effective, Advanced Solution for Earwax Removal
+Earigator: A Safe, Effective, Advanced Solution for Earwax Removal (In Clinic Only)

 Earigator is our first option for attacking built-up and impacted earwax in order to provide greater safety, more effective removal, and the highest level of comfort for our patients.
 Imagine the feeling of warm water massaging your ear without the lingering pain that sometimes comes after using traditional methods.
 Earigator provides safe, effective, targeted earwax removal that takes between three and five minutes.
 This advanced earwax removal technique encourages those who wear hearing aids, use earplugs, or frequently struggle with impacted earwax to schedule regular earwax removal appointments because it brings quick relief and provides a pleasant experience.